Screenly/zapier/README.md

    - Select a "Trigger event" from the list of available events.
 For example, select "New File in Folder".
 Configure what directory you want to monitor.
    - Choose Screenly as your action app.
-   - Select the action event that you you want to be executed.
+   - Select the action event that you want to be executed.
 For example, select "Upload Asset".
 Click "Continue".
    - Configure the "Action Event".
 For example, select the folder you want to monitor.
    - For the "Account", link your Screenly account.